westor7/wmm/README.md

 ### Description:

-This is a project written on mSL *(mIRC Scripting Language)* that allows you to manage all the available and currently supported modules from this git.
+This is a project written on mSL *(mIRC Scripting Language)* that allows you to download and install all the available and currently supported modules from this git repo.

 ### Features: